-As the pandemic continues, businesses across the globe are now waking up to the logistic challenges of business continuity, a need for a controlled transition back to office premises while maintaining safety and well-being of the employees.
+As the pandemic continues, businesses across the globe are now waking up to the logistic challenges of business continuity, a need for a controlled transition back to office premises (work from office) while maintaining safety and well-being of the employees.

 How can companies move back to working from offices?
 What are the considerations, guidelines and tools that companies can use to plan this transition?
 We have outlined some general guidelines that can help companies get started with planning this transition more effectively.

-How can companies move back to working from office?
+How can companies move back to work from office?

 Implement Health Screening